Nike-Inc/signal_analog/README.md

 `signal_analog` provides constructs for building charts in the `signal_analog.charts` module.

-Consult the [upstream documentation][charts] for more information on the Chart API.
+Consult the [upstream documentation][charts] for more information Charts.

 Let's consider an example where we would like to build a chart to monitor memory utilization for a single Riposte applicaton in a single environment.